geritwo/dojo-clock-js/Readme.md

 # Dojo-Clock

 Practicing basic JavaScript syntax bulding a customizable clock.
-Create a clock that's inital time is configurable from a client.
+Create a clock that's inital time, and the clock step per second (tick) is configurable from a client.

 ## Prerequisites